gmcn42/mt32-pi-control/README.md

   -h/--help: Print this info.
   -v/--verbose: Be verbose about what is going on.
   -r/--reboot: Reboot the Pi.
 Will block for a few secs to give it time.
-  -p [ADDR]: Set the port address of the MPU401 interface.
-Default: 330.
   -m/--mt32: Switch mt32-pi to MT-32 mode.
   -g/--fluidsynth: Switch mt32-pi to FluidSynth mode.
   -b/--romset [old, new, cm32l]: Switch MT-32 romset.